fechan/fechan.github.io/tamarian/syntax.md

   !
 'You are going insane from lack of socializing.'
 </div>

-In both sentences (1) and (2), the true topic is represented by the same metatopic, Darmok.
+In both sentences, the true topic is represented by the same metatopic, Darmok.
 However, since the metacomment is different, the state of being that Darmok is in changes from loneliness to insanity.

 ### Subjects